oracle-livelabs/converged/obaas/deploy-cloudbank/deploy-cloudbank.md

 1. Create application JAR files

-	Go to the directory where you cloned (or unzipped) the application and create the applications using the following command:
+	Go to the directory where you cloned (or unzipped) the application and build the application JARs using the following command:

 	```shell
 	$ <copy>mvn package -Dmaven.test.skip=true</copy>